oslokommune/okdata-permission-api/README.md

 ### Run application locally

-This command will run a local instance of keycloak, populate the local keycloak instance with necessary entities and run the fastapi application on localhost.
+This command will run a local instance of Keycloak, populate the local Keycloak instance with necessary entities and run the FastAPI application on localhost.

 ```bash
 make run